hughbris/grav-theme-landed/README.md

   {{ parent() }}
 {% endblock %}
 ```

+If several of your templates require a deferred asset block, either:

+* create a common shared partial template, say `partials/extended-base.html.twig` with similar contents to the example above, and change your template files so that they extend this rather than `partials/base.html.twig`; _or_
+* modify a copy of `partials/base.html.twig`.

 If several of your templates require a deferred asset block, create a common shared partial template, say `partials/extended-base.html.twig` with similar contents to the example above, and change your template files so that they extend this rather than `partials/base.html.twig`.